ethouris/fmt/doc/tagged.rst

    PRINT "origin="; left; ","; bottom; " dimensions="; (right-left); " x "; (top-bottom)

-And the same you have today in many languages, notably Python's ``print`` function or Javascript's ``console.log`` (some offer also interpolation, which is even better, but it's not possible in C++).
+The same you have today in many languages, notably Python's ``print`` function or Javascript's ``console.log`` (some offer also interpolation, which is even better, but it's not possible in C++).
 C++ simply offers the same, just done with the use of overloaded operators because of lack of variadic functions in C++98 (added in C++11):